-We regularly receive requests about official performance metrics for our popular PDF Converter API & Server Platform for Java / .NET / PHP and our PDF Converter for SharePoint.
+We regularly receive requests about official performance metrics for our popular PDF Converter Services for Java / .NET / PHP and our PDF Converter for SharePoint.
 Other than giving our stock answer of ‘ it performs extremely well and scales both up and out’ we have never been comfortable publishing official figures.
 Not because we have something to hide, but because there is no official industry metric.
 Conversions per second / minute / hour depends on a number of factors including the source file format, size of the document, complexity of the document and naturally the hardware being used to carry out the conversions.

 Although from an engineering perspective this is a perfectly valid answer, some people have extreme requirements and need as many details as they can get.
 So here goes, official metrics for Muhimbi’s range of PDF Conversion products.